 The M-Ray based measuring systems of Hammer-IMS can be easily placed in a plastics extrusion line on the production floor.
 Typically, they are located between the cooling rollers and the cutter.

-The plastics conversion industry is highly-automated.
 Check out our technology section on which control loops Hammer-IMS can assist.